Qollabor/qollabor-engine/README.md

 The suite comprises several components, namely;

 1. A multi-tenant service hosting among others a CMMN interpreter
-2. The Cafienne IDE, for creating models that are interpreted by the engine
+2. The Qollabor IDE, for creating models that are interpreted by the engine
 2. A basic User Interface that can help in running and debugging models

 In this readme we limit to the installation of a working case engine.
-After you installed the case engine we advise you to follow the [Getting Started wiki](https://github.com/cafienne/cafienne-engine/wiki/Getting-Started).
+After you installed the case engine we advise you to follow the [Getting Started wiki](https://github.com/qollabor/qollabor-engine/wiki/Getting-Started).

 ## 1.1 Installation
 Currently we develop and work with the Case Service on Mac OS X and Windows.